 \subsection{Task Setup}

-Current LLM adaptation approaches are usually used for domain transfer to enhance a type of capabilities (e.g., medicine, mathematics, coding).
-However, in real-world scenarios, there are often more specific needs, such as providing customized services based on user-specific document repositories, or plug-and-play integration of modules (e.g., operation manuals for new tools).
-These scenarios often have smaller data amount, and come with constraints such as confidentiality and convenience, leading to the inability to involve human annotation or rely on online large models, along with limited computational resources.
-In light of these constraints, RAG has emerged as a common approach to enhance the factual reliability of models.
-However, general retrieval methods often fail to leverage specific knowledge, therefore direct adaptation of models to specific KBs remains necessary.

-We define KB adaptation as the process where, given a knowledge base \( K \) (textual materials in our case), an original generative model \( M \), and a retriever \( R \), the goal is to efficiently enhance the grasp of the information contained within \( K \), thereby improving performance on a test set \( T \) based on \( K \).
-Common forms of \( T \) include knowledge question answering, multiple-choice tests, and other knowledge-intensive evaluations.
-The primary optimization objectives are to maximize performance scores on \( T \) while minimizing training time within constrained resources.
+We define KB adaptation as the process in which, given a knowledge base \( K \) (textual materials in our case), an original generative model \( M \), and a retriever \( R \) for RAG, the goal is to efficiently align the models with the information in \( K \) without any external signals, thus improving the knowledge-intensive tasks based on \( K \).
+The optimization objectives are to maximize the performance scores in downstream tasks while minimizing training costs.

-There are two common approaches for leveraging \( K \) to enhance model performance: training-based and inference-based methods.
-Training-based methods involve generating training data from \( K \) using unsupervised techniques, such as masked language modeling or general language modeling on \( M \), or targetly design \( R \) for the current domain which is not covered in this work.
-Inference-based methods, on the other hand, focus on optimizing the retrieved content in our basic RAG setups, or post-processing the generated results to enhance relevance and accuracy.
-We will now introduce our method to combine the unsupervised training and the improved RAG, optimizing both the training and inference process.
-Examples for related process are shown in Fig.~\ref{fig:task}.
+There are two common approaches utilizing \( K \) to enhance model performance: tuning-based and inference-based methods.
+Tuning-based methods involve generating tuning data of \( M\) from \( K \) using unsupervised techniques, or designing specific \( R \) for the current domain which is not covered in this work.
+Inference-based methods, on the other hand, focus on optimizing the retrieved content in the basic RAG setups, or post-processing the generated results to enhance relevance and accuracy.
+We now introduce our method which combines unsupervised tuning and RAG improvement, optimizing both the tuning and inference approaches.
+Examples are shown in Fig.~\ref{fig:task}.